 According to the World Health Organization, in the Solomon Islands, a country of approximately 600,000, the Ministry of Health and Medical Services is the central actor in the health system: it functions as the funder, regulator, and provider of nearly all services.
 Responsibility for service delivery rests entirely with publicly-owned facilities that are funded via fixed budget allocations, and available to all Solomon Islanders, while the private sector plays a very minimal role in health.
 More specifically, to meet the needs of children suffering from heart disease, visiting specialist teams in pediatric cardiology host local screening missions at the National Referral Hospital - the highest level of care offered in the Solomon Islands - and cardiac surgery cases are referred overseas, most often to Sydney, Australia.

 Such was the case when Andy was finally appropriately diagnosed with Aortic Regurgitation.
 Dr. Rose warned that 'Andy's condition was severe and needed immediate surgical repair.
-It was suggested to the family that they seek out care in nearby Australia, but the cost of surgery would prove to be too high.
 In the same summer, Mike Puia, a senior journalist for the Island Sun newspaper in the Solomon Islands visited the Wolfson Medical Center on a delegation tour for Pacific media professionals arranged by the Israeli Ministry of Foreign Affairs.
 That day, he met a little girl from Fiji, named Abigail, who had undergone a lifesaving heart procedure through Save a 'Child's Heart.

 In a series of articles detailing his trip, Mr. Puia wrote a piece entitled, "Hope for Kids: Israel offers free service for children with heart disease," describing the story of young Abigail and explaining the work of Save a 'Child's Heart.
 Indeed, 'Mike's piece in the Island Sun would prove to be the lifeline that 'Andy's family needed.
 Upon reading that "based on medical reports, SACH takes care of the 'child's travel to Israel, transportation, accommodation...and treatment" 'Andy's father, Jimmy, considered whether or not their family might be able to seek out such treatment.
 The next steps included contacting Mr. Puia, applying for care through Save a 'Child's Heart, and waiting to see if his son would be accepted.
 In the meantime, 'Andy's family pursued a national media and crowdfunding campaign to secure an opportunity for Andy to receive treatment.
 Though the family could not collect enough funding in time to secure treatment for Andy on their own, the energy of his campaign was palpable.
 As Mr. Leliana Firisua, Honorary Consul of the State of Israel in the Solomon Islands, wrote in an email to Save a 'Child's Heart "It is a national campaign by every Solomon Islander backed by the media ...in support of young Andy Tolobua."
 His support was bolstered by that of Israeli Ambassador to the Solomon Islands, Tibor Shalev-Schlosser, who also continued to advocate for 'Andy's treatment, specifically in Israel.
 The Save a 'Child's Heart team was excited too.
 If 'Andy's condition was treatable, the worldwide SACH family was ready to take it on.
 Immediately, support for his treatment was pledged by longtime SACH supporters, David and Bindy Koadlow of Australia, hand in hand with 'Australia's Goodridge Foundation.